verastudio/G2-finalproject/README.md

 ## 🚩 Group2's Final Thoughts:

-In conclusion, 'The Lighthouse Lesson' leverages various apps to integrate listening and writing skills effectively.
-We create an interactive and engaging learning environment by using online dictionaries, keyword clouds, the Letter Maker app, and multiple-choice quizzes.
-These tools not only support vocabulary development and comprehension but also foster collaboration and practical writing skills.
-Addressing the identified limitations with targeted improvements will further enhance the effectiveness of this lesson plan.
+In conclusion, 'The Lighthouse Lesson' effectively integrates listening and writing skills using various apps.
+By utilizing online dictionaries, keyword clouds, the Letter Maker app, and multiple-choice quizzes, we create an engaging learning environment that supports vocabulary development, comprehension, collaboration, and practical writing skills.
+Addressing the limitations with targeted improvements will further enhance the lesson's effectiveness.